 2. You have a slow site speed

-Speaking of users that hate to wait, the internet in general tends to be impatient.
-It’s been found that nearly half of all internet users expect a site to load in just 2 seconds.
+Speaking of users that hate to wait, people on the internet in general tend to be impatient.
+It’s been found that nearly half of modern consumers expect a site to load in just 2 seconds.
 Slightly less will leave your website immediately if it doesn’t load within 3.

 After all, when it comes to user experience, speed matters.

 In other words, having a slow-loading website is simply unacceptable.

 And, while there are things you can do to speed up load-time for your existing website, issues causing slow loading are often deeply ingrained in your site’s design and code.